 \begin{remark}\rm By the exchange symmetry of the dynamics of \eqref{LP_form} and \eqref{LP_formE} under $h\leftrightarrow C$, the energy of the rigid body decays at constant Casimir at the same rate as its Casimir decays at constant energy.
 The decay of either the energy or the Casimir ends at an equilibrium of the rigid body flow, at which the angular frequency $\boldsymbol{\Omega}$ and the $\boldsymbol{\Pi}$ angular momentum are aligned, so that $\boldsymbol{\Omega} \times \boldsymbol{\Pi}=0$, as expected from applying the energy-Casimir stability method in the example of the rigid body flow, \cite{HMRW1984}. \end{remark}

 \paragraph{Figures for selective decay of rigid-body energy at constant Casimir.} Equation \eqref{RB-flow-erg-decay1} governs energy decay of the rigid body flow while preserving the Casimir whose level set defines angular momentum spheres in $ \mathbb{R} ^3 $.
-Figures \ref{Fig1-short} to \ref{Fig4-other} show solution curves of the energy-dissipative equation \eqref{RB-flow-erg-decay1} on a particular angular momentum sphere.
-These figures show how the solution behavior depends on various initial positions and values of the parameter $\theta$.
-All of the figures show the $\theta=0$ curves in black.
-The solution curves for a small value of $\theta$ are plotted in red and the solution curves for a larger value of $\theta$ are plotted in magenta.
-These first four figures show that the solution curves of the $\theta\ne0$ flow of \eqref{RB-flow-erg-decay1} all eventually spiral into one of the two stable equilibria of the $\theta=0$ rigid body flow that have the lowest energy (longest principle axis) lying at opposite points on the angular momentum sphere.
-The basins of attractions for the two North (green) and South (blue) least energy states are shown in Figures \ref{Fig5a-span_traj} and \ref{Fig5b-span_traj} for two different values of $\theta$.
+The basins of attractions for the two North (green) and South (blue) least energy states are shown in Figures \ref{Fig5a-span_traj} for two different values of $\theta$.
 Along the basin boundaries in these figures, a slight change in the initial conditions may result in approaches to diametrically opposite equilibrium states asymptotically in time.
-Figure \ref{Fig7-Casimir} shows \emph{Casimir} decay at fixed energy for rigid body flow.